Clears the patch and loads the template patch (

 Enables/disables the measurement of time for each module to generate each sample (see Sample rate).
 This displays a meter on each module with the number of microseconds (μs) and the percentage of time spent in the module’s assigned thread (see Threads).

-Timing takes CPU power itself, so it is recommended to disable the CPU timer when it is not needed for best performance.
+The CPU meter consumes engine time itself, so it is recommended to disable it when it is not needed for best performance.

 Sets Rack’s engine sample rate.

 Rack’s engine works by repeatedly stepping the state of each module by

 1 / sampleRate seconds, producing 1 new sample for each output.